 The eminent Nobel Laureate, Rabindranath Tagore (1861-1941), on his visit to China during 1924 delivered some very important and these lectures have been collected as Talks in China (1924).Read more

-Calcutta Comparatists1919 invites you to join the 67th lecture of the CC1919 lecture series.
-This time Professor Sipra Mukherjee from West Bengal State University delivered a lecture on religious conversion in Bengal.Read more
+Calcutta Comparatists1919 presents to you the 77th lecture of the CC1919 lecture series.
+This time we hosted Dr.Read more

 Exciting, Inspiring, Unique: Giving a talk, live, in dialogue with Calcutta Comparatists 1919 was Pure Existential Joy!